mbracher/robohash-animated-svg-svelte/README.md

 # Robohash Animated SVG in svelte

 Construct robot avatar scalable vector image from any text.
 Construction can be done in the browser.
 Make the robots come alive by starting the SVG animations.

 ![animated svg image](robot.svg)

+Visit [this demo site](https://robohash-animated-svg-svelte-hml93a2j1-mbracher.vercel.app/) to see a working demo for controlling the animations and changing the robots.

 ## WIP
 - [ ] Make animations for all the robots.
 Currently only for one variant of the eyes we have an animation